A Simple Client

 });

-Lets now store it in a variable and use trim
+Let's now store the task input in a variable and use trim

 to remove whitespace from both ends: